pyx-industries/julee/docs/architecture/solutions/composition.rst

 Pipeline Execution
 ~~~~~~~~~~~~~~~~~~

-Dispatch the composition to run as a Temporal workflow.
+Dispatch the composition to run as a Temporal workflow (see :py:class:`~julee.workflows.extract_assemble.ExtractAssembleWorkflow`).

 ::